bajamircea/bajamircea.github.io/_posts/2020-05-04-exception-safety.markdown

-In generic code, the expectation that when a generic function is used, exceptions thrown by types provided (e.g. as template parameters) are propagated unchanged to the caller: exception neutrality.
+In generic code, the expectation that when a generic function is used, exceptions thrown by types provided (e.g. as template parameters) are propagated unchanged to the caller: exception neutrality/exception transparency.

 All this means that the three rules above are general guidance on the options available, in the end there are often many options available when going down to